hadfieldnz/hsmfile/docs/index.md

 git clone https://github.com/hadfieldnz/hsmfile.github
 pip install -e hsmfile
 ```
 Or better still, fork your own copy on GitHub and clone that.
-That way, you can contribute improvements and bug fixes back into the main repository.
-Or not.
+This way, you can maintain your own improvements and bug fixes and optionally contribute them to the main repository.

 A conda-forge package is coming soon.